kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 -  For Kubeflow distribution - "Certified Kubeflow"
 -  For Kubeflow application - TBD

-The goal is to ensure these special usages of Kubeflow trademark meet common standards of interoperability, increase cohesiveness of the Kubeflow platform, promote customer confidence, and reduce the burden of Kubeflow maintainers.
+The goal is to ensure these special usages of Kubeflow trademark meet common standards of interoperability, increase cohesiveness of the Kubeflow platform, promote customer confidence, reduce the burden of Kubeflow maintainers, and extend Kubeflow’s influence beyond the Kubeflow project.

 # Kubeflow Distribution